peterldowns/testy/README.md

 `gotest.tools` has done, if enough people think that's the move.
 Let me know by opening up an issue/PR or contacting me via email.

-## i wrote custom test helpers like you recommended, but now they show up in the testing output and ruin the stacktrace. how can i avoid this?
+## I wrote custom test helpers like you recommended, but now they show up in the testing output and ruin the stacktrace.
+How can I avoid this?
 In any testing helpers you create, just call `t.Helper()` to exclude them from the stacktrace.
 This is what Testy does (look at the code!)

 ```go